henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 <a name="ow"></a>
 ## Overview

-The objective of this project is to develop a simple reliable transport protocol, WTP, which operates **on top of UDP**.
+The objective of this project is to develop a simple reliable transport protocol,`WTP`, which operates **on top of UDP**.
-Your implementation of WTP must ensure the sequential and reliable delivery of UDP datagrams, even in the face of challenges such as `packet loss, latency, corruption, duplication, and reordering`.
+Your implementation of `WTP` must ensure the sequential and reliable delivery of UDP datagrams, even in the face of challenges such as `packet loss, latency, corruption, duplication, and reordering`.

 There are a variety of ways to ensure a message is reliably delivered from a sender to a receiver.
-You are to implement a sender (`wSender`) and a receiver (`wReceiver`) that follows the following WTP specification.
+You are to implement a sender (`wSender`) and a receiver (`wReceiver`) that follows the following `WTP` specification.

 ### WTP Specification
-The data transmission format used by `WTP` consists of a header and a data chunk (the actual data you want to transfer).
+The data transmission format used by `WTP` consists of a header and a data chunk (data in your tranferred files).
 The header includes four types: `START`, `END`, `DATA`, and `ACK`, all of which adhere to the following format:

 ```
 struct PacketHeader {